_[Hero CTF 2022]_ - Web3 Challenges

 It has 4 functions

-• The constructor function which in this case doesn’t do anything.
+function which in this case doesn’t do anything. - The

-• The deposit function which adds a specified amount to a specified address.
+function which adds a specified amount to a specified address. - The

-• The withdraw function which withdraws the balance from a wallet.
+function which withdraws the balance from a wallet. - The

 Now let’s write our attacker contract, and setup a local test environment in Remix to test the attack.